Spring-cleaning can feel like an overwhelming task, but this simple system will see you saying goodbye to spring-cleaning stress!

 If you don’t want to use Trello you can use the same principle by dividing pages in your planner and using small sticky notes like the Trello cards, or go really old school and just write a list.
 When you cross off the task on one room, write it on the other.

-Now what I do is I do my regular weekly cleaning (the details of which can be found in Simple weekly tasks to keep your home under control) and I add on an hour to this (this hour is also on the checklist you can download).
-During this hour, I start with a card or a room, depending on what I feel like.
-However you could make it task orientated (eg, complete three cards in a room, or move a card through three rooms).
+I complete my regular weekly cleaning (the details of which can be found in Simple weekly tasks to keep your home under control) and I add on an hour to this.
+During this hour, I either do a room or a task (eg, complete three cards in a room, or move a card through three rooms).

-If you are consistent with either the time or the tasks, over time you will cover all the rooms and all the tasks.
+If you are consistent with either the time or the tasks, over time everything gets done.

 I had this system going in my previous house and when we put it up for sale we didn’t need to do any extra frantic cleaning inside- not even when we packed up and moved out.
 That was when I knew I had something that worked.